KarimMesallam/CogniTrade/README.md

 ### Running the Bot

-Start the bot (for paper trading) by running either:
+Start the bot (for paper trading) by running:

 ```bash
 # Method 1: Using the run_bot.py script